Yahyakiani/Css_Notes/Psychology/Theories.md

 Instead, it represents an active, constructive process carried out within the brain
   - **Given by** Wolfgang Köhler and Kurt Koffka
+- Other ways of Understanding and Organization
+  - **top-down processing** Perception that is guided by higher-level knowledge, experience, expectations, and motivations.
+  - **bottom-up processing** Perception that consists of the progression of recognizing and processing information from individual components of a stimuli and moving to the perception of the whole.
+  -  **depth perception** The ability to view the world in three dimensions and to perceive distance.
+  - **perceptual constancy** The phenomenon in which physical objects are perceived as unvarying and consistent despite changes in their appearance or in the physical environment .
+Person moving away he is getting smaller but not perceived as getting smaller.

 ## Learning
+- **Habituation** is the decrease in response to a stimulus that occurs after repeated presentations of the same stimulus.
+For example, young infants may initially show interest in a novel stimulus, such as a brightly colored toy, but they will soon lose interest.

 -  **classical conditioning** A type of learning in which a neutral stimulus